-The SBWIB's "Blueprint for Workplace Success" work readiness training is now offered in Spanish for ELL participants.
-Additionally, a Spanish version is under development for course instructors to build the system's capacity to deliver the course with in a class format.
+SBWIB's "Blueprint for Workplace Success" work readiness training is offered in Spanish for ELL participants.
+Additionally, a Spanish version has been developed for course instructors to build the system's capacity to deliver the course in a classroom format.